 Spending time on the couch with my family can mean any one of many activities is going on.
 We have movie time there, sometimes we play a few video games from it, we have even been known to throw impromptu dance parties around it.
 Our couch is definitely a place where we come together for good family fun.
 One of my favorite “couch activities” is reading.
 I like to read my books there, my wife and I enjoy curling up on weekends for a good Sunday afternoon read; the best however is when I read to my boys.
 In the last year we have completed the first Percy Jackson Series, a book on Greek mythology, and King Arthur’s tales.
 Just recently we began The Adventures of Tom Sawyer and almost every night they ask if I am reading a chapter (more often than not they convince me to read them two).

 I think reading to and with your children is such an important activity.
 There is great freedom in developing the skill and ability to read.
+If it fosters enough enthusiasm in them to read – any maybe write – their newfound love could lead them to pursue literary careers when they get older, like becoming a line editor, copy editor, or maybe even a writer!
 When I was a little tyke I remember wanting to read.
 I wanted to read so bad I felt like it was killing me.
 My workbooks were hard, my flashcards were hard, my phonics lessons were hard; but then again I was only 5 years old.
 I saw people reading and wondered what it would be like when I didn’t have to ask someone to read a story to me.
 I wanted to know if there was something I was missing.
 I wanted to stop feeling like I was being held back by this inability to make funny black marks on a white page make sense.

 They’re getting pretty good!